songsbyarchit/meraki-demo-bridge/demo_flows/internal/healthcare/mg/30min.md

-[Opening]

-Hello everyone, thank you for joining today's Meraki MG demo specifically tailored for the Healthcare sector.
-Today, we will focus on partner enablement and supporting you in effectively pitching the Meraki MG solution to customers in the healthcare industry.

-Let's dive right in with a quick overview of the Meraki MG and its key features that are particularly beneficial for healthcare organizations.

-[Overview of Meraki MG]

-The Meraki MG is a cloud-managed voice gateway that provides secure, reliable connectivity for voice communication.
-It offers features such as automatic failover, Quality of Service (QoS) prioritization, and SIP ALG for seamless voice communication.

-[Use Case 1: Telemedicine]

-One key use case for the Meraki MG in the healthcare sector is telemedicine.
-With the rise of virtual healthcare services, healthcare organizations need a reliable voice gateway to ensure clear, uninterrupted communication between patients and healthcare providers.
-The Meraki MG's automatic failover feature ensures that communication is always available, even in the event of a network outage.

-To set up QoS prioritization for telemedicine calls, **click 'Configure > Voice and video'** and adjust the QoS settings to prioritize voice traffic.

-[Use Case 2: Remote Clinics]

-Another use case for the Meraki MG is in remote clinics or satellite locations.
-Healthcare organizations with multiple locations can benefit from the Meraki MG's centralized management and monitoring capabilities.
-Partners can pitch the Meraki MG as a cost-effective solution for connecting remote clinics to the main network securely and reliably.

-To set up remote clinic connectivity, **click 'Configure > VPN'** and configure site-to-site VPNs to connect the remote clinic to the main network.

-[Use Case 3: Secure Guest Wi-Fi]

-Lastly, the Meraki MG can also be used to provide secure guest Wi-Fi access in healthcare facilities.
-Partners can pitch the Meraki MG as a way to offer patients and visitors secure, reliable Wi-Fi access while ensuring that sensitive healthcare data remains protected.

-To set up secure guest Wi-Fi, **click 'Configure > Wireless settings'** and enable the guest network with appropriate security settings.

-[Prompt Questions]

-To wrap up, here are two smart questions you can ask healthcare organizations to prompt discussion:

-1. How are you currently managing voice communication in your telemedicine services, and are you facing any challenges with reliability or security?
-2. How do you ensure secure connectivity between your main facility and remote clinics, and what solutions are you currently using for this purpose?
+Hey there!
+Thanks for joining me today.
+Whether you're a partner reseller, customer IT admin, or internal SE, I'm excited to walk you through our demo of Cisco Meraki's MG for the Healthcare sector.

+Let's kick things off with a couple of warm-up questions:
+- For partners: What trends or challenges are you seeing with customers in this sector?
+What do you find unique or tricky about positioning solutions in this space?
+- For customers: What does your current network setup look like?
+Where are your biggest IT headaches today?
+- For internal: What common questions do our customers ask in the Healthcare sector?
+What objections or misconceptions do we frequently encounter?

+Now, let's dive into the demo.
+In Healthcare, network reliability and security are critical.
+With Meraki MG, you have a powerful solution that offers seamless connectivity and robust security features.

+One key use case is ensuring patient data privacy.
+With Meraki's centralized dashboard, **click 'Security & SD-WAN > Addressing > Group Policies'**, you can easily configure policies to restrict access to sensitive information.

+Another use case is optimizing network performance for medical devices.
+By **clicking 'Wireless > Air Marshal'** on the dashboard, you can proactively monitor and mitigate any interference that might affect the performance of these devices.

+Lastly, let's talk about guest access management.
+With Meraki, you can set up secure guest networks with just a few **clicks on 'Wireless > Configure > Guest Access'**.
+This feature is essential in healthcare settings where visitors need internet access without compromising network security.

+Now, let's address some FAQs to support partners selling MG in the Healthcare space:
+- Q: What objections might the partner hear in healthcare?
+  A: Cost vs legacy vendors, and skepticism over cloud-managed security — arm them with TCO comparisons.

+- Q: What enablement do we provide for partners?
+  A: Access to demo kits, dashboards, playbooks, and partner-exclusive webinars.

+- Q: How do we support onboarding post-sale?
+  A: We offer co-delivery workshops, pre-built config templates, and Meraki support handles escalations fast.

-Thank you for attending today's Meraki MG demo.
-We hope this session has equipped you with the knowledge and tools to effectively pitch the Meraki MG to healthcare organizations.
-If you have any further questions or need assistance, please don't hesitate to reach out.
+Thank you for joining me today.
+I hope this demo has equipped you with the knowledge and tools to effectively pitch Meraki MG to healthcare customers.
+Let's empower healthcare organizations with reliable and secure networking solutions.